-This would be a very logical development for Indian aviation
+This is a logical development for Indian aviation

 I think many were excited when it was announced that Air India would be privatized, as the hope has been that under new management, so many of the things that have been wrong with Air India for years would be fixed.
 In particular, this includes a lackluster customer experience.
 The company appointed a new CEO who previously worked at Scoot and Singapore Airlines, which seemed like a smart move.